sdbrannum/renderless-vue/README.md

     date, // Date
     isCurrentMonth, // Boolean: refers to the current generated month isToday, // Boolean,
+    events, // Array
 }
 ```

+#### Events

+The events prop should be an array of objects with each object containing a single event.
+The only requirement for a date is that it has a `start` key with a `Date` value representing when the event starts.
+An optional key of `end` with a `Date` value can be supplied to make an event appear on multiple days.
+All other information within the object will be directly copied over so you can put anything within the object that may be of value such as an address, title, description, etc..

+The events will be returned correspondingly within the `dates` scoped slot per day as an array of objects.

 ## Potential Components

 -   Data Grid (Sortable js)